FixedEffects/FixedEffectModels.jl/README.md

 The function `reg` estimates linear models with
 - instrumental variables (via 2SLS)
-- high dimensional categorical variable (any number of intercept and slope fixed effects)
+- high dimensional categorical variable (as intercept or interacted with continuous variables)
 - robust standard errors (White or clustered)